 While there’s no one way to do sales performance right, there are mistakes sales organizations can be aware of and strive to avoid.
 Some of the common drawbacks of managing sales performance include:

-- Pitfall #1: Sales managers can’t reward and recognize every person on the sales team all the time in an effort to boost motivation.
-Set standards for recognizing and rewarding high performance so expectations are clear—and to help mitigate conflict among sales reps.
+- Lack of recognition and rewards: Sales managers can’t reward and recognize every person on the sales team all the time in an effort to boost motivation.
+Set standards for recognizing and rewarding high performance so expectations are clear—and help mitigate conflict among sales reps.

-- Pitfall #2: If expectations aren’t clear, sales performance management can feel demotivating to some team members.
+- Unclear expectations: If expectations aren’t clear, sales performance management can feel demotivating to some team members.
 Ensure everyone knows what their goals are, provide consistent training and coaching, and learn what motivates each team member.

-- Pitfall #3: Let’s face it, most sales performance management software isn’t cheap and many small businesses, such as startups, run on a tight budget.
-However, an expensive tool isn’t always necessary if you set up a good SPM strategy in-house with spreadsheets or a dedicated sales performance policy manual and templates if you don’t have the budget for SPM software.
+- Not using the tools that help you succeed: Let’s face it, most sales performance management software isn’t cheap, and many small businesses, such as startups, run on a tight budget.
+However, an expensive tool isn’t always necessary; set up a good SPM strategy in-house with spreadsheets or a dedicated sales performance policy manual and templates if you don’t have the budget for SPM software.

 Sales Performance Management Tools